devskale/offpunk/README.md

 Known issues in the code:
 * NOT_FIXABLE : consider root file is always index.gmi or index.html

+Nice to have but not priority:
 * TODO0: Hard - Make a manual within the git repository and have it automatically deployed as a website.
 * TODO1: Easy - Update blackbox to reflect cache hits.
-* TODO2: Medium - "pdf" - Implement retrieving PDF version of pages
+* TODO2: Hard - "pdf" - Implement retrieving PDF version of pages
 * TODO3: Easy - Transparent privacy redirects (twitter->nitter, etc)
 * TODO4: Easy - Rendering themes to allow customizing of colors ? (if any interest in the feature)
 * TODO5: Medium - Support for Gopher